Team

 pronouns: she/her/hers

-Primary therapeutic orientations: Person-Centered, Multicultural, CBT, DBT
+Primary therapeutic orientations: Person-Centered, Multicultural, CBT, DBT, Gestalt

 Associate Counselor